 We put our years of experience to work, designing a scanner in-house.
 We built a machine shop, and made a new kind of scanner from the ground up.
 Ready for scanning in the summer of 2021.

 In 2018, we began designing our own film scanner, based on what we've learned over the years from our commercially purchased machines.
 We needed a machine to scan some work for a client that was on a somewhat uncommon 70mm format, and began sketching out what that machine might look like.
-It has evolved significantly over the years, but will be ready for scanning in the fall of 2020.
+It has evolved significantly over the years, but will be ready for scanning in the summer of 2021.

 - Fully sprocketless transport

 - Servo-based feed, takeup and capstan motors with integrated tension sensing

 - Sequential RGB imaging using custom lamphouse and monochrome sensor

 - Dual lamphouse, with LEDs optimized for print/reversal and color negative film

 - Fully independent camera/lens carriages, to maximize sensor usage

 - Sony IMX-411 sensor: 14k max resolution, almost no noise, high dynamic range imager

 - All Particle Transfer Roller (PTR)-based transport to clean as it goes